Subject: IRS Reporting Requirements Regarding Receipt of Noncash Gift and Receipt of Cash in Excess of $10,000

 Copies of Form 8282 are to be sent to the Facilities Office (if appropriate), the campus Development Office and the University Services Controller’s Office.

-Please note: Form 1098-C Contributions of Motor Vehicles, Boats and Airplanes is not available in fileable form online.
+Please note: Form 1098-C Contributions of Motor Vehicles, Boats and Airplanes (External PDF) is not available in fileable form online.
 Fileable forms are available at the University Services Controller’s Office.

 The reporting requirements for tangible gifts of qualified motor vehicles, boats, and airplanes under section 170(f)(12) of the Internal Revenue Code are in addition to requirements for IRS Forms 8283 and 8282.
 A qualified vehicle is any motor vehicle manufactured primarily for use on public streets, roads, and highways; a boat; or an airplane.